deltaDAO/simple-block-history-visualization/README.md

 ### Web App

 The web app is a very basic [Gatsby](https://www.gatsbyjs.com/) project utilizing [Chart.js](https://www.chartjs.org/) to visualize the retrieved block history.
-To modify any displayed data simply jump straigt to the `src/ChartData.js` component and play around with the calculations.
+To modify any displayed data simply jump straight to the `src/ChartData.js` component and play around with the calculations.